 - After consuming food and drink, a mask must be reapplied.

 What are the recommendations for people attending a performance in the Full Capacity section?

-- People (age 12+) must have received their final vaccination dose at least 14 days (about 2 weeks) prior to performance date (i.e., second dose of Pfizer/Moderna or single dose of Johnson & Johnson).
+- People (age 12+) must have received their final vaccination dose at least 14 days (about 2 weeks) before the performance date (i.e., a second dose of Pfizer/Moderna or a single dose of Johnson & Johnson).

 What are the requirements for people to visit The Delacorte Theater?

 - Please stay home if you do not feel well, have exhibited symptoms of COVID-19 in the past 10 days (about 1 and a half weeks), have tested positive for COVID-19 within the past 10 days (about 1 and a half weeks), or have been in contact with someone with COVID-19 in the past 10 days (about 1 and a half weeks).
 If any of the latter is true, please email us at firstname.lastname@example.org for assistance with rescheduling your tickets.

 - All guests must wear face coverings (ages 2+) during performances, except while actively eating or drinking in your ticketed seats.

 - We reserve the right to request that anyone who does not follow these protocols leave the premises.